-Adaptive Needs Program (Troy Campus)
+Adaptive Needs (102 Eldridge Hall)

-Provides accommodations to students with physical, psychological and learning disabilities in accordance with the Americans with Disabilities Act and Section 504.
+Adaptive Needs provides accommodations to students with physical, psychological, and learning disabilities in accordance with the Americans with Disabilities Act and Section 504.
 Students must provide recent documentation of their disability from a qualified professional to determine eligibility for the program.
-The Disability Services Policy is contained in the policy section of this publication.
+The Disability Services Policy is contained in the policy section of this publication